aquarius20th/bdsatish.github.io/_site/README.md

 bdsatish.github.io
 ==================

-GNUman, the Superhero of Linux
+GNUtron, the Superhero of Linux